Gattocrucco/lsqfitgp/README.md

   * Supports multidimensional structured non-numerical input with named dimensions.

-  * Apply arbitrary linear transformations to the process.
+  * Apply arbitrary linear transformations to the process, finite and infinite.

   * Use dictionaries to manipulate hyperparameters and hyperpriors.
 Use `gvar.BufferDict` to transparently apply transformations.